Asclepias perennis

-Asclepias perennis, also known as aquatic milkweed or white swamp milkweed (not to be confused with swamp wilkweed; Asclepias incarnata), is a North American species of milkweed that is found throughout the Coastal Plain from eastern Texas to southern South Carolina, northward along the Mississippi River, and into the Ohio Valley of Illinois, Indiana, and Kentucky.
+Asclepias perennis, also known as aquatic milkweed or white swamp milkweed (not to be confused with swamp milkweed; Asclepias incarnata), is a North American species of milkweed that is found throughout the Coastal Plain from eastern Texas to southern South Carolina, northward along the Mississippi River, and into the Ohio Valley of Illinois, Indiana, and Kentucky.
 There seems to be a few disjunct populations in Arkansas, Texas, and Indiana.

 A similar species, Asclepias texana, looks morphologically similar but differs by a very divided distribution (central and western Texas), growing in dry rocky soils, and having more broadly ovate leaves.

 Description

 The aquatic milkweed is a cold-hardy herbaceous perennial that forms a strong fibrous (sometimes woody) rootstock, growing to 46–61 cm in height.
 The lateral stems arise from the main stem, and can be many.

 Leaves - opposite, linear to narrowly lanceolate to elliptical, glabrous, 8-13 cm in length, 1-4 cm in width, dull green adaxial, lighter green abaxial, petioles to 1.5 cm in length; Inflorescence - 2 cm in length, erect umbel, single peduncle per node, with one or more peduncles per stem, terminal and axillary, rays of inflorescence subtended by linear bracts 2-4 mm in length, 1 mm in width, sparsely pubescent, having involucre, with 25+ flowers per peduncle; Flowers - 2 mm in diameter and 3-4 mm in length, pedicels 1 cm, horns extend beyond the hoods, corollas reflexed, flower color ranges from whitish to pink; Pods - follicles 4–7 cm in length, pendent, ovate to broadly elliptic-ovate, surface smooth, glabrous; Seeds - c.
 12-17 mm in length, margins broadly winged, coma absent.